Overview

 IOTC Species

-The Commission identified other species, especially pelagic sharks and rays, which make an important bycatch of IOTC fisheries and agreed that data requirements for IOTC species shall apply to these species as well.
+The Commission identified some pelagic shark species which make an important bycatch of IOTC fisheries and agreed that data requirements for IOTC species shall apply to these species as well.

 Species of Special Interest